Felipe8581/GamingTweaks/README.md

 ## Affinity Policy Tool

-My new approach to this tool is what Melody and/or maybe Λdam, whatever does,<br/>
-For more homogeneous system, the devices will be tuned with SpreadAllCores<br/>
+For more homogeneous system, you can turn devices in SpreadAllCores<br/>
-If you use machine_specific.exe you dont need to tune Affinity anymore<br/>
+If you use machine_specific.exe you dont need to tune Affinity cause it already does for you<br/>

 [Download machine_specific.exe](https://drive.google.com/file/d/1UV3yRT2G9YhTwzWMDbppDGsidNrvi9BR/view?usp=sharing) <br/>
 [Download Affinity Policy Tool](https://download.microsoft.com/download/9/2/0/9200a84d-6c21-4226-9922-57ef1dae939e/interrupt_affinity_policy_tool.msi)